Skip to main content

 Selected Publications:

-Knox, P., J. Knox, E. Pauline, C. Scarborough, and H. Stuckey, 2023: The weather and climate of Wormsloe and surrounding areas.
-Chapter 1 of Social Roots: Reconnecting Lowcountry Foodways with the Landscape, ed.
-Sarah Ross.
-UGA Press, in press.
+Knox, P., J. Knox, E. Pauline, C. Scarborough, and H. Stuckey, 2024: The weather and climate of Wormsloe and surrounding areas.
+Chapter 2 of Social Roots: Lowcountry Foodways, Reconnecting the Landscape, ed.
+Sarah V. Ross.
+UGA Press, pp. 26-39.

 Knox, J. A., 2023: Atmospheric Sciences Bachelor’s Degree Recipients: Trends, Early Career Earnings, and Student Debt, 2015–19Bulletin of the American Meteorological Society, E99-E106. https://doi.org/10.1175/BAMS-D-22-0162.1